MicrosoftLearning/mslearn-postgresql/Instructions/Labs/11-explore-azure-ai-extension.md

 ### Explore the Azure AI schema

 The `azure_ai` schema provides the framework for interacting with Azure AI and ML services directly from your database.
-It contains functions for setting up connections to those services and retrieving them from the `settings` table, also hosted in the schema.
+It contains functions for setting up connections to those services and retrieving them from the `settings` table, which is also hosted in the same schema.
 The `settings` table provides secure storage in the database for endpoints and keys associated with you Azure AI and ML services.

-1. To review the functions defined in a schema, you can use the `\df` meta-command, specifying the schema whose functions should be displayed.
+1. To review the functions defined in a schema, you can use the [`\df` meta-command](https://www.postgresql.org/docs/current/app-psql.html#APP-PSQL-META-COMMAND-DF-LC), specifying the schema whose functions should be displayed.
 Run the following to view the functions in the `azure_ai` schema:

     ```sql
     \df azure_ai.*
     ```

-    The command outputs a table similar to the following:
+    The output of the command should be a table similar to this:

     ```sql
                                 List of functions